When sever neck pain tells us its time to call a spine specialist

 A bad haircut is far from the worst thing that can happen to you at the salon.
-Lean your head back in an awkward position during a shampoo, and you may end up with terrible neck pain, or worse.
-You can experience everything from neck strain to a pinched nerve from this seemingly harmless activity, and, in rare cases, you could even have a stroke.
+Lean your head back in an awkward position during a shampoo.
+You may end up with severe neck pain, or worse.
+Some people experience everything from neck strain to a pinched nerve from this seemingly harmless activity, and, in rare cases, you could even have a stroke.

 Improper positioning or a lack of support when laying your head on the edge of the shampoo bowl is to blame for countless sore necks.
 Sometimes the neck pain is momentary, and sometimes it takes quite a bit longer to subside.

 Researchers at the American Journal of Physical Medicine and Rehabilitation recounted a story about a trip to the salon that provoked a pinched nerve in an individual with a preexisting condition. âWhen Michael Werner went to get his hair cut for the first time after his recovery from neck surgery, he never expected to be in pain for days afterward,â said Healthcare News about the report. âWarner suffers from cervical radiculopathy, a disorder that is commonly referred to as a ‘pinched nerve’, which was aggravated from his shampoo in the salon sink.â

 However, a trip to the salon could just as easily affect someone who hasnât previously hurt their neck.
 Experts say that laying directly on the hard surface of the salon’s shampoo sink and having your head tilted back, especially if itâs also moved from side to side, which it often is during a head massage or application/removal of color at the bowl, can be dangerous.
 Thankfully, neck pain caused (or worsened) by a salon visit is usually treatable.